monolithed/Require/README.md

 Require is a cross-platform file loader module. <br />
 The main objective of this module is to concatenate multiple files into one file or stream. <br />
 Using a modular file loader you will improve the speed and quality of your code. <br />
-Also the Require provides a simple minification for file content (Not yet recommended). <br />
 <br />
 NOTE: The code tested with GCC 4.2.1